 - Enhanced inventory management.
 With each unit-dose fully labeled, it is easier to track inventory all the way down to a single dose level.

-Benefits for Clients and Patients
+Benefits for Pet Owners and Patients

-Clients and patients also benefit from the use of blister packaging for chemotherapy tablets in terms of therapeutic outcomes, safety, and convenience.
+Pet owners and patients also benefit from the use of blister packaging for chemotherapy tablets in terms of therapeutic outcomes, safety, and convenience.

 - Medication error reduction.
-It is much more difficult for double-dosing errors to occur when a client is using individually packed tablets compared with a bottle of 30 tablets.
+It is much more difficult for double-dosing errors to occur when a pet owner is using individually packed tablets compared with a bottle of 30 tablets.
 Because each blister pack dose is labeled with the drug name and strength, it’s also more difficult to mix up medications.
 Even with tablets of similar size and color, patient safety has a higher level of protection with blister packaging.

 - Improved adherence.
 When medications are blister packed it’s easier to see if a dose has been taken or skipped.
 Improved adherence can improve clinical outcomes and decrease unwanted side effects.